 - Being outdoors in a natural environment

-Yes we have gone from a vigorous and physically demanding lifestyle to one that is largely sedentary in the blink of an eye and this has resulted in many physical problems.
+Even up to relatively recently, our ancestors worked outside tending the land or engaged in other physical work.
+The consequences of large-scale movement from countryside to city, along with the employment of many people in vast factories and other industrial industries radically changed the concept of the working day.
+We have gone from a vigorous and physically demanding lifestyle to one that is largely sedentary in the blink of an eye and this has resulted in many physical problems.
 BUT as we shall see, researchers think that lack of exercise is NOT the cause of the obesity epidemic.
-Read on…

 HUNTER-GATHERER GENETICS AND HUMAN OBESITY